Skip to content

 My Pleiades lithium battery conversion for the Simmons SDS7 was initially designed to address a common problem with this legendary instrument.

-Pleiades installed in Simmons SDS7
+Pleiades installed in simmons sds7 power on

 Like so many instruments of its time, the Simmons SDS7 memory was maintained by a Ni-Cd battery.
 This type of battery requires regular charging.
 Unfortunately, if not regularly charged and left for a couple of years, these batteries leak and can cause irreparable damage.
 It saddens me deeply that there are far fewer Simmons SD7s in the world, simply due to the fact that they got forgotten about and bad batteries did their thing.